 To flip things up, though, he shared an email he received using this cold email strategy from Nathan Barry, founder of ConvertKit:

-The hard part is creating the email list of prospects, but Bryan’s blog post goes pretty deep into that so I won’t cover it here.
+The hard part is creating the email list of prospects, but Bryan’s blog post goes pretty deep into that, so I won’t cover it here.

-Rather, I’ll focus on the best parts of the email:
+Instead, I’ll focus on the best parts of the email:

 - “How are you liking it?”
 If you’re a blogger who uses InfusionSoft, Nathan’s willing to bet you probably aren’t overjoyed about using it.
 This single line is a great way to bring the reader’s attention to the issue, without stating it outright.